aygnnn7/topics-angular-fundamentals-and-dependency-injection/README.md

  - TemplateRef represents the template used by the directive.
  - ViewContainerRef is a reference to the container that holds the content of a template in Angular.
 This container is used to dynamically add or remove HTML elements.

----

-Here's your text translated into English without changing the format:

 ### What is a Pipe?
 - A structure specific to Angular used to change the way data is displayed.
 - Built-in pipes: